xochitlsosa/algoritmos-git/README.md

 - We use "git reset --hard" to have all changes discarded
 - To do it in a specific branch, use "git reset <target reference>" so any difference will stay as an uncommited change
 - To create a new commit reverting the changes from a specific one use "git revert <commit sha>"

+_Code Snippets_
+Code snippets are pieces of reusable code that can be used for bigger projects to help with functionality and efficiency when programming.
+- Example 1
+Area of rectangle

+#include <iostream>
+using namespace std;

+const double pi = 3.14159;

+int main()
+{
+float length, width, area;

+cout << "Enter The Length Of The Rectangle: "; cin >> length; cout << "Enter The Width Of Rectangle: "; cin >> width; area = length*width;

+cout <<"The area of the rectangle is : "<< area << endl;

+return 0;
+}

+- This code snippet is used to calculate the are of a rectangle; you would just need to substitute the values that you need and put it into your program for it to run.